tboldagh/FunRootAna/index.md

 # FunRootAna

 This is a basic framework allowing to do [ROOT](https://root.cern.ch/) analysis in a more functional way.
-In comparison to RDFrame it offers more functional feel for the data analysis (in particular histograms filling) and is overall a bit more holistic.
+In comparison to [RDFrame](https://root.cern.ch/doc/master/group__tutorial__dataframe.html) it offers more functional feel for the data analysis.
+In particular collections processing is inspired by Apache Spark and the histograms creation and filling is much simplified.
-As consequence, <span style="color:red">a single line</span> containing selection, data extraction & histogram definition is sufficient to obtain one unit of result (one histogram).
+As consequence, <span style="color:red">a single line</span> containing selection, data extraction & histogram definition is sufficient to obtain one unit of result (that is, one histogram).

 The promise is:

-**Amount of lines of analysis code per histogram is converging to 1.**
+**With FunRootAna the mount of lines of analysis code per histogram is converging to 1.**

 Let's see how.

 # Teaser
 The example illustrating the concept is based on analysis of the plain ROOT Tree.
 A more complex content can be also analysed (and is typically equally easy).
-Imagine you have the Tree with the info about some objects decomposed into 3 std::vectors.
+Imagine you have the Tree with the info about some objects decomposed into 3 `std::vectors<float>`.
-Say these are `x,y,z` coordinates of the point.
-They are all vector of `float`.
+Say these are `x,y,z` coordinates of some measurements.
+In the TTree the measurements are grouped in so called *events* (think cycles of measurements).
-There is also an integer quantity indicating the the event is in a category `category` - there is 5 of them, indexed from 0-4.
+There is also an integer quantity indicating the event is in a category `category` - there is 5 of them, indexed from 0-4.

 So the stage is set.